iRASPA/RASPA3/docs/manual/examples_basic.md

   ]
 }
 ```
 There are global settings, but also settings for `Systems` and `Components`.
 The latter are arrays of sections with options.
-In this example, we specify one system of type `Box` with box-lengths $30\times30\times30$ &Aring;.
+In this example, we specify one system of type `Box` with box-lengths \f$30 \times 30 \times 30\f$ &Aring;.
 We also set the option to make movies to `true` and sample the movie-snapshots every 10 cycles.

-In RASPA, the cycle is define as max(20,$N$) steps, where $N$ is the number of molecules in the system.
+In RASPA, the cycle is define as max(20,\f$N\f$) steps, where \f$N\f$ is the number of molecules in the system.
 In every cycle, each of the molecules has on average been used for a Monte Carlo move (accepted or rejected).
 There is a minimum of 20 steps to avoid that low-density systems or not sampled well.
 The definition of a cycle is less dependent on the system size.
 The number of Monte Carlo steps is roughly the number of cycles times the average number of molecules.

 The forcefield is defined in `force_field.json`
 ```